-With my partner we have two daughters – Sophia and Mia.
-In child-free times year ago, we used to backpack and explore all the beauties of different exotic countries.
-Today, we have obviously changed our travelling plans.
-The truth is that most of my travelled kilometres nowadays happen on roads between Prague – Strasbourg – Brussels.
-I have my favourite gas stations on the way where the staff greet me as an old acquaintance.
-I like challenges in my life, I tried paragliding, scuba diving and parachuting, but most of adrenalin I get now mainly when passing time with my little girls.
-I like to cook, I am proud of my tiramisu, lemon cake ang thai mussels.
-I am gradually becoming a champion in preparing pancakes on time – my girls love to eat them without limits.
+My partner and I have two daughters, Sophie and Mia.
+Before having children, we backpacked around the world, exploring its beauty.
+Since then, we have obviously changed our travel plans.
+The truth is that most of my travelling these days are on the roads between Prague, Strasbourg and Brussels.
+I have my favourite gas stations along the way where the staff now greet me as an old friend.
+I like challenges in my life, and have tried paragliding, scuba diving and parachuting.
+These days, my adrenalin rush comes from spending time with my little girls.
+I like to cook and am proud of my tiramisu, lemon cake, and Thai-style mussels.
+I am quickly becoming a champion pancake-maker– my girls love them and can never seem to get enough!

-I was elected to the European Parliament in 2014 as a candidate of the Czech political movement ANO.
-I am Member of the ALDE Group, the Vice-Chair of the IMCO Committee and a substitute of the INTA Committee.
-I also work as a Member of several EP delegations working on relations between EU and countries of Latin and Central America.
-Previously, I worked as a Czech diplomat, a manager and consultant.
-Most of my career has been related to the EU affairs.
-I spent eight years in Czech diplomatical service, four of them as a head of unit at the Permanent Representation of the Czech Republic to the EU.
-I worked as a manager of the TV studio for the Council of Europe.
-Since 2015 I have been elected a Member of the Aspen Institute board of directors.
+I was elected to the European Parliament in 2014 as a candidate of the Czech political movement ANO and am part of the ALDE Group.
+I am the Vice-Chair of the Committee on the Internal Market and Consumer Protection (IMCO) and a substitute member of the Committee for International Trade (INTA).
+I am also a member of several delegations of the European Parliament that work closely with countries in Central and South America.
+I have previously worked as a Czech diplomat, a manager, and a consultant.
+Most of my career has been related to EU affairs.
+I spent eight years in the Czech diplomatic service, and four of those as a Head of Unit at the Permanent Representation of the Czech Republic to the EU.
+I have also worked as a manager of the Council of Europe’s TV studio.
+Since 2015, I have been a member of the Board of Directors of the Aspen Institute.

-What is my idea of the ideal EU?
-Safe and prospering Union with no bureaucratic borders which could slow down further development, a Union which supports education and innovations, EU which values democratic principles and promote them in the rest of the world.
-I am personally in charge of three key issues: consumers protection, digital economy and international trade.
-I explore possibilities for faster development of on-line sector from the consumers point of view, but also from businesses perspective and also as a citizen who wants to communicate online with the State administration.
-I am in favour of the liberal approach to new technologies, I believe they are the future of our economy and that we need to create the best conditions possible for their further development.
-I am deeply interested in negotiations of new trade partnerships for Czech and European companies.
-But it is not all just about trade, as the MEP, I am also author of series of the EP resolutions addressing cases of breaches of human rights in different countries of the world.
+What is my ideal EU?
+A safe and prospering Union without bureaucratic borders that slow down progress.
+A Union which supports education and innovation.
+A Union which upholds democratic principles and promotes them throughout the world.
+In my day-to-day work, there are three key issues I focus on: consumer protection, the digital economy, and international trade.
+I focus, among others, on the possibilities for developing the digital sector for consumers and businesses alike, but also for citizens who want better online communication with their government.
+I am in favour of a liberal approach to new technologies, I believe they are the future of our economy and that we need to create the best conditions possible for their further development.
+I am deeply interested in negotiating new trade partnerships that will benefit Czech and European companies and citizens.
+But it is not just about trade.
+As an MEP, I have also authored a series of European Parliament resolutions addressing human rights violations in different countries across the globe.

 In 2016, I was the first Czech politician to have been awarded the MEP Award in Foreign Affairs for my activities in international relations and fighting for democratic principles.
 That same year, I was named one of the most influential persons in Central and Eastern Europe by the “New Europe 100” project, which annually awards individuals that drive innovation and development in the region.
-The following year (2017) I was listed among the 41 most influential MEPs and later recognised among the personalities driving progress in the digital field by Politico.
+The following year (2017) I was listed among the 41 most influential MEPs and later recognised as a 'Tech Titan' under the list of the 20 most influential women who shape Brussels 2017, both by Politico.